ExtendRealityLtd/VRTK/README.md

 The script will instantiate the required Rigidbody, Interactable and HingeJoing components automatically in case they do not exist yet.
 The joint is very tricky to setup automatically though and will only work in straight forward cases.
 If you experience issues create the HingeJoint component yourself and configure it as needed.

 The following script parameters are available:

   * **Direction:** The axis on which the lever  should rotate.
 All other axis will be frozen.
   * **Min:** The minimum value of the lever.
   * **Max:** The maximum value of the lever.
   * **Step Size:** The increments in which lever values can change.

+#### 2D UI Controls (Controls/2D)

+##### RadialMenu

+Attaching the script to a GameObject will allow you to create a dynamic Radial Menu with any number of buttons.
+The variables are documented in the prefabs section of this README, but a number of public methods are available for use.
+Interacting with buttons programmatically uses the angle of the desired button (0/360 being the top, 180 being the bottom).

+  * **RegenerateButtons():** Forces the regeneration of the UI buttons.
+  * **HoverButton(float menuAngle):** Calls the `Interact()` method with an event type of hover and an angle of menuAngle.
+This initiates the `pointerEnterHandler` action.
+  * **ClickButton(float menuAngle):** Calls the `Interact()` method with an event type of click and an angle of menuAngle.
+This initiates the `pointerDownHandler` action.
+  * **UnClickButton(float menuAngle):** Calls the `Interact()` method with an event type of stopClick and an angle of menuAngle.
+This initiates the `pointerUpHandler` action.
+  * **StopTouching():** Calls the `Interact()` method on the last touched button and clears the currently touched button ID.
+This initiates the `pointerExitHandler` action.
+  * **ShowMenu():** Tweens the Radial Menu to a scale of 1
+  * **HideMenu(bool force):** Tweens the RadialMenu to a scale of 0.
+If `force` is `false`, then it will only hide the menu if the `HideOnRelease` variable is `true`.

+##### RadialMenuController

+Attaching the script to a GameObject will add a RadialMenu component if it does not already exist If it is attached to a child of a controller, it will automatically find the required `VRTK_ControllerEvents` component in its parent.
+Otherwise one must be defined explicitly in the inspector.

+This component will listen for controller touchpad events and call the relevant `RadialMenu` methods.

 #### Abstract Classes (Abstractions/)